David-OConnor/pyflow/README.md

 - It manages Python installations - lets you choose which Python version (≥ 3.4) to use.
 If one's installed, it uses that.
 If not, it downloads a binary, stores it in `~/python-installs`, and uses that.
+It lets the user select which Python version to use in `pyproject.toml`, then automatically uses that version, installing as required.

 - It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify outside files (Other than new Python installs).
 This is subtle, but reinforces the idea that there's no hidden state to be concerned with.

-- If multiple Python installations are found, it allows the user to select the desired one to use for each project.
+- It will always use the specified version of Python.
 This is a notable problem with `Poetry`; it may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.

 - Multiple versions of a dependency can be installed, allowing resolution